jrenslin/everyday-helpers/README.md

 Shortcut for taking a screenshot of a given screen region and running OCR over it.

+### `splitMassiveFolder.sh`

+This script splits a large directory by moving a its files into numbered subdirecties of a roughly equal number of files.

 ### `increase_brightness.sh` and `reduce_brightness.sh`

 Scripts for increasing and decreasing screen brightness by ten percent.
 Written because `xbacklight` did not work on my old screen.